 For payment approval, the Compliance team and Education provider analyze and verify financial documentation.
 Fees are then sent to the University/College.

-You might get rejected for visa if you don’t meet the requirement.
+You might get rejected for the visa if you don’t meet the requirement.

 You know the adage “money isn’t everything”?
 If you want to buy a yacht, it does.
 And it most emphatically does when it comes to obtaining a student visa.